Study skills for lifelong learning

 Note-taking and studying are invaluable, lifelong and transferable skills that research shows are a strong predictor of student achievement.
 But, knowing how to study or take effective notes is something we often expect our students to already know or pick up as they move through school.
 Research demonstrates that these skills need to be explicitly taught and scaffolded, but how do we find the time in our ever-busy classrooms and an increasingly crowded curriculum?

-Stile X provides students with explicit instruction, scaffolding, support, and tools to develop these critical skills.
+Stile's revision materials provide students with explicit instruction, scaffolding, support, and tools to develop these critical skills.
 Using a ‘gradual release of responsibility’ model, students are gradually introduced to note-taking and study strategies that become increasingly complex as they move from Year 7 to Year 10.
 By building a strong foundation in Years 7-10, your students will have a toolkit full of strategies to help them succeed in senior science and beyond.

 By building a strong foundation in Years 7-10, your students will have a toolkit full of strategies to help them succeed in senior science and beyond.